 - Contracting parties have available to them all relevant defences to that third party’s claim which they would have had against any other contracting party.

-It is important to note that these changes are not retrospective meaning that there will be no immediate impact on existing contracts.
-The provisions of this Act will only be relevant for contracts entered into after the date it has been brought into force.
+It is important to note that these changes are not retrospective meaning that they will not affect contracts entered into prior to the 26th of February 2018.
+The provisions of this Act will only be relevant for contracts entered into after this date.

 It is important that banks and other businesses who operate in Scotland are fully aware of these changes so that they can ensure their legal documentation remains fit for purpose.
 It may be prudent, in certain circumstances, to simply insert a further clause which excludes the operation of this new Act.
 This is an approach which is commonly adopted in England and would ensure that no third party rights are inadvertently created.